Chalkboard art is so much fun and is super easy to make with stencils. I will show you how to make mesh stencils in this tutorial.

 Step 3: Flatten out any air pockets.

 It is really important to do this, especially around the cut out areas to minimize bleeding of the chalk paint.
+I originally tried this with chalk paint markers.
+It worked find with no air bubbles but even the slightest crease made for excessive bleed and required clean up afterwards.

 Step 4: Color in the cutouts

-Step 5: Peel when paint is dry.
+Step 5: Peel when the paint is dry.

 If there were no air bubbles, there will likely be no bleeding.
-If however there is some excess chalk paint that got under the vinyl, just use a moist q-tip to do some clean up.
+If however there is some excess chalk paint that got under the vinyl, just use a moist q-tip to do some cleanup.